 “This passion, and the death of a dear friend, would go near to make a man look sad.”

 Brandon A. Byng, Co-Founder

-Brandon began his theatre career at Oconto Falls High School, were he was actively involved in the drama club.
+Brandon began his theatre career at Oconto Falls High School, where he was actively involved in the drama club.
 Brandon’s first role and most memorable was the Stage Manager and The Yellow Brick Road in the high school production of The Wonderful Wizard of Oz.
 During his high school career, Brandon was able to experience many aspects of theatre like directing, sound design, lighting design and scenery construction.

-When his great-aunt, Nancy Byng, approached him to help start a community theatre group in Abrams, there was no question that it was something he wanted to do.
+When his great-aunt, Nancy Byng, approached him to help her start a community theatre group in Abrams, there was no question that it was something he wanted to do.
 Theatre has giving him so much, and will continue to be a part of his life forever.